 The original version of this article initially appeared in the August 2008 issue of Telecom Reseller, The Newspaper for Telecom Networks, for which Ray is the Technology Editor.

-Mr. Ray Horak is not an intellectual property attorney or any other form of attorney, for that matter.
-He is an independent telecommunications consultant, lecturer, writer, columnist and author who is internationally recognized for his ability to translate complex technical matter into plain-English, commonsense terms.
+Mr. Ray Horak is an independent telecommunications consultant, lecturer, writer, columnist and author who is internationally recognized for his ability to translate complex technical matter into plain-English, commonsense terms.
+He provides litigation support services as a consulting and testifying expert across a wide range of telecom matters, including the TCPA.
 His latest books are Telecommunications and Data Communications Handbook and Webster's New World Telecom Dictionary, both published by John Wiley & Sons (2007).
 See the dictionary, in particular, for multiple authoritative definitions of analog, digital, channel, circuit, line, loop, trunk and more than 4,600 other telecom terms.

 See Mr. Horak's; Profile on Experts.com.